Quantum dot solar cell: Quantum dots

-Production
+Principles of Quantum Dot Solar Cells

+Quantum dots solar cells' operational mechanism can be explained by the understanding of the concept of intermediate band solar cell(IBSC).
+Quantum dots have an intermediate energy band between the valence and conduction band of the host materials.
+This unique quantum-scale phenomena unlocks two main processes that permit the cell's functionality.

+First, the presence of an intermediate band enables a two step photonic transition that makes it possible for the absorption of sub-bandgap photons, broadening the light absorption that is often missed in regular solar cells.
+Secondly, it has the potential to exceed the Shockley-Queisser efficiency limit of single-junction solar cells, promising a new frontier in photovoltaic technology.

+Synthesis and Preparation

 Early examples used costly molecular beam epitaxy processes.
 However, the lattice mismatch results in accumulation of strain and thus generation of defects, restricting the number of stacked layers.
 Droplet epitaxy growth technique shows its advantages on the fabrication of strain-free QDs.
 Alternatively, less expensive fabrication methods were later developed.
 These use wet chemistry (for CQD) and subsequent solution processing.
 Concentrated nanoparticle solutions are stabilized by long hydrocarbon ligands that keep the nanocrystals suspended in solution.

 To create a solid, these solutions are cast down and the long stabilizing ligands are replaced with short-chain crosslinkers.
 Chemically engineering the nanocrystal surface can better passivate the nanocrystals and reduce detrimental trap states that would curtail device performance by means of carrier recombination.
 This approach produces an efficiency of 7.0%.

 A more recent study uses different ligands for different functions by tuning their relative band alignment to improve the performance to 8.6%.
 The cells were solution-processed in air at room-temperature and exhibited air-stability for more than 150 days without encapsulation.

 In 2014 the use of iodide as a ligand that does not bond to oxygen was introduced.
 This maintains stable n- and p-type layers, boosting the absorption efficiency, which produced power conversion efficiency up to 8%.

-History
+Technological Advancements

-The idea of using quantum dots as a path to high efficiency was first noted by Burnham and Duggan in 1989.
+The idea of using quantum dots as a path to high efficiency was first noted by Barnham and Duggan in 1989.
 At the time, the science of quantum dots, or "wells" as they were known, was in its infancy and early examples were just becoming available.